While myopia is common vision problem that makes eyewear a new necessity, it can also cause serious eye diseases later in life.

-Distance-only glasses and contact lenses focus light in a way that can actually increase the axial length of the eye— ultimately causing myopia to worsen.
+While distance-only glasses and contact lenses are the traditional method of vision correction for myopia, these lenses focus light in a way that can actually increase the axial length of the eye— ultimately causing myopia to worsen.

-A child with myopia has an increased risk for developing vision threatening eye diseases later in life, such as:
+A child with myopia has an increased risk for developing vision threatening eye diseases in the future, such as:

 Is there a way to prevent my child’s myopia from worsening?